elamaran11/cnoe-appmod-implementation/README.md

 When you open a browser window and go to `https://backstage.<DOMAIN_NAME>`, you should be prompted to login.
 Two users are created during the installation process: `user1` and `user2`.
 Their passwords are available in the keycloak namespace.

+Troubleshooting: If getting an error for the backstage url, verify if the repo  [cnoe-appmod-implementation](https://github.com/elamaran11/cnoe-appmod-implementation.git) has been added as a private repository via HTTPS under Settings->Repositories in ArgoCD console.

 ```bash
 k get secrets -n keycloak keycloak-user-config -o go-template='{{range $k,$v := .data}}{{printf "%s: " $k}}{{if not $v}}{{$v}}{{else}}{{$v | base64decode}}{{end}}{{"\n"}}{{end}}'